 3.01 ERECTION, INSTALLATION, APPLICATION

-A. Carefully remove shifted and loose granite panels.
+A. Carefully remove shifted and loose stone panels.
 Clean

 of dirt, mortar, and loose debris.
 Retain for re-use.